sssinsi/express-jwt-redis/README.md

 # express-jwt-redis
-jwt pub sub by redis in express
+This repo is jwt pub sub by redis in express